diegos84/cr_covid/README.md

   The project was developed as a package using Python's framework Flask.
 It includes a registration process in order to use a database and different types of forms for complexity and security features like password encryption and password reset via automated email using a link with an embedded token.
 Its configuration settings have been created into a class to allows using inheritance when setting up different configurations if needed.
 The stats comparison tool makes an API call (using Postman), the license plate lookup tool heavily relies on Jinja2 templating engine and the news articles are scrapped using the Beautiful Soup library.
   <br />
   ### Front-end
-  The project relies on Boostrap for its styling.
-It also uses additional features like smoooth scrolling for navigation, fixed background image and opening embedded links in separate tabs.
+  The project relies on Bootstrap for its styling.
+It also uses additional features like smooth scrolling for navigation, fixed background image and opening embedded links in separate tabs.

   ## Credits